Post

 Desktop View DHT22 connection to a Raspberry Pi 4

-I prefer to use the 3.3V for the DHT, and yet it will work perfectly with 5V as well.
+I prefer to use the 3.3V for the DHT sensor (will work perfectly with 5V as well)

 In the RPi Official web you can find the original GPIO schema.